PART 1 - Active Roles

 24) On the Ready to Add Trust window click next and finish the wizard

-25) With the Edit Claim rule opened click on the Add Rule button for adding the claim set on step 7 to 9 from the Part 1 - Active Roles
+25) With the Edit Claim rule opened click on the Add Rule button for adding the claim set on steps 7 to 9 from the Part 1 - Active Roles

 26) On the Transform Claim Rule Template make sure that Send LDAP Attribute as Claims is chosen

-After completing these step the user must be able to authenticating on the ARS Web Interface through the ADFS.
+After completing these steps the user must be able to authenticate on the ARS Web Interface through the ADFS.